The benefits of Cams

 Most manufacturers have a few little features to distinguish their designs from others.
 Here are a few of them and why you might consider them an advantage.

-Extendable slings offer two possible sling lengths.
-For racking, aiding and when close to the ground the sling can be used doubled up at a standard length.
-For long, wandering pitches, one loop of the sling can be pulled through to give a single loop which is double the length.
+Two possible sling lengths are offered by extendable slings. slings can be used doubled up for racking, aiding and close to the ground, .
+For wandering pitches, pull the loop to give a single loop which is double the length.
 This can potentially save you having to use a quickdraw.

 Metolius' Range Finder system gives a visual indication of how good your placement is with a 'traffic light' code.
 The colour of the dot where the lobe is touching the inside of the crack helps you to choose the right cam for the crack.
 This is especially useful to those who are new to placing cams.

 Metolius have started to use Kevlar cord in place of the traditional steel wire as the link between trigger and lobes.
-Being flexible, very strong and abrasion resistant makes it very well suited to the job.
+Flexible, very strong and abrasion resistant makes it very well suited to the job.

 Camp Ball Nuts use a unique ball and groove system which mechanically is more akin to using a pair of standard nuts than a SLCD.
 In use however they operate very much like a cam.
 They are for relatively specialist uses and can offer protection in very thin cracks unlike anything else.

-Nylon slings are now considered a bit old-fashioned, as Dyneema blends offer a better strength to weight ratio and are coming down in price.
+Nylon slings considered a bit old-fashioned now.
+Dyneema blends offer a better strength to weight ratio and are coming down in price.
 However short cam slings tend to suffer a lot of abrasion against rock (especially when aid climbing).
 Nylon deals better with abrasion than Dyneema and Black Diamond sew two layers of it for their cam slings so they last as long as possible.